Vegan Creamy Polenta

 Heat the almond milk

-Add the almond milk and salt to a heavy-bottomed pot and bring to a bare simmer over medium heat while stirring occasionally so nothing catches on the bottom.
+Add the almond milk and salt to a medium saucepan and set it over medium heat.

 -